arjunkhode/Web-developer-illy-mistakes-/readme.md

 1. Images from img tag in HTML are by default inline.
 They can be set to block by display:block

+### Regarding basic website with Nav

+1. To make <a> take full space of li in nav, use: a{display: block;}

+1. adjust line height same as height of li to center text in nav

+1. section background was showing 1px at the bottom of the image.
+	- Was fixed by assigning display:block to the image

 # Algorithms related

 1. Array.sort() uses quicksort for numbers and mergesort for ascii